 Immediate infrastructure needs, such as sidewalks, crosswalks, bikeways and access to existing transit, will likely require funding through the state and county capital improvement programs.
 This master plan recommends that Montgomery County consider the creation of a standalone capital improvement program to implement these improvements on Veirs Mill Road.
-Long-term infrastructure investments may leverage federal and state aid, similar to previous federal aid programs, such as the Transportation Investment Generating Economic Recovery (TIGER) grant.
+Long-term infrastructure investments may leverage federal and state aid, similar to previous federal aid programs, such as the Better Utilizing Investments to Leverage Development (BUILD) program.